Area and Special Studies

 In March of 2018, the New Castle County Department of Land Use hosted a public meeting that highlighted ongoing planning efforts along National and State Byways.
 These planning efforts focused on methods of preservation along the Brandywine Valley National Scenic Byway and Red Clay Valley Byway.
-Since the meeting in March, the Department of Land Use, with help from Gaadt Perspectives, LLC, is continuing to work with leadership, stakeholders, and residents to develop a protective strategy for scenic byway areas and their associated watersheds and cultural resources.
+Since the meeting in March, the Department of Land Use and its community partners are continuing to work with leadership, stakeholders, and residents to develop a protective strategy for scenic byway areas and their associated watersheds and cultural resources.
 Progress with this effort is shown below with the most recent events listed first.

 Please note: You may receive email or text message notifications to keep informed of important news and events regarding this effort.
 Simply sign up for "Notify Me" and choose "Land Use - Scenic Byways Resource Protection" from the "News Flash" lists.
 Additional details on the Notify Me subscription process may be found here.